May 31, 2021

 Of course mainstream media have already dispatched their “fact checkers” as it relates to the Lancet report.
 Politifact published a word-salad, manipulative diatribe concluding that the Lancet report is “mostly false.”
 Bottom line is that Pfizer et al. publish RRR efficacy numbers, not ARR efficacy numbers.
 Laymen interpret 95% efficacy (RRR) as near-immunity, whereas the true 0.84% ARR isn’t sexy enough for publication and mass dissemination.

 Lying and manipulation are norms for mainstream media, big pharma and their big tech buddies.
 All messaging coming from the foregoing entities must at minimum be taken with a grain of salt, or, preferably, ignored all together.
 The truth is revealing itself more and more everyday.
-The Gates/Fauci/Schwab cabal is crumbling. they are getting desperate.
-We all need to keep spreading truth, forcefully and unapologetically to ensure truth wins out.
+We all need to keep spreading truth, forcefully and unapologetically in this information war.

 Stay vigilant and protect your friends and loved ones.